 Attempted Credits are all courses that were scheduled for credit; these include all courses as cumulatively scheduled regardless of grade received.
-Courses in which a student earned an F, W, WF, WP, or I are counted towards attempted credits.
+Courses in which a student earned a Fail (F), Withdrawal (W), Withdrawal Failing (WF), Withdrawal with Permission (WP), or an Incomplete (I) - are counted towards attempted credits.